In their wake, man and giant

 - Asskicking Equals Authority: Sure enough, glory in battle is important for Varl society.

 - Badass Beard: It's a game about fantasy vikings.
 So, of course, a lot of them will have epic beards to go with their battle prowess.

-- Bittersweet Ending: The Dredge army has been broken due to the defeat of Bellower, but it came at the cost of either Alette or Rook, not to mention any other party member that died along the way.
-And while we're at it, Bellower's not really dead, he's just tricked into thinking he is.
+- Bittersweet Ending: The Dredge army was routed with the defeat of Bellower, at the cost of either Alette or Rook, not to mention all who died along the way.
+And while we're at it, Bellower's not really dead - he's just tricked into thinking he is.

 - BFS: Varl naturally have weapons appropriate to their size, which includes swords as long as a man is tall.